Balaji-Ramasubramanian/wikipedia_rest_client/README.md

 # WikipediaRestClient

-'wikipedia_rest_client' is a ruby gem to extract the contents from Wikipedia page.
+'wikipedia_rest_client' is a ruby gem to ease your usage of Wikipedia REST API.
+You can find the Wikipedia REST API here.
 By using this gem we can,
-- get the wikipedia page contents for given topic
+- Get the Wikipedia page contents for a given topic
-- Today's featured article
+- Featured article
-- Picture of the day from wikipedia webpage.
+- Picture of the day.

 ## Installation